Becoming a Travel Content Creator: An Honest Guide

 - Established (100k–500k followers): €5,000–15,000 per month, destination road trips €5,000–20,000 per campaign.

-Important: These are Sales, Not profit.
+Important: These are revenues, not profits.
 Equipment, travel expenses, taxes, agency fees (if applicable), and downtime between campaigns significantly reduce the actual disposable income.
 Plan for deductions of 25–35%.

 Content creator training vs. learning by doing